TABLE OF CONTENTS

-Devour hundreds of hours of high-quality videos taught by real-life cannabis experts in their respective fields.
+Devour hundreds of hours of high-quality videos taught by real-life Master of Marijuanas in their respective fields.
 Pour deep into thousands of ebook pages full of lessons assembled and updated by industry attorneys.

 CTU gives you the opportunity to explore different areas of interest with an easy-to-follow curriculum assembled by the world's best cultivators, budtenders, extraction technicians, and physicians.
 Course topics include the following:

 - Cannabis business